Attack on Izeh market

-The attack on Izeh market was an armed attack at a public market on November 16, 2022 during the Mahsa Amini protests in the city of Izeh, Khuzestan province, Iran.
+The attack on Izeh market was an armed attack by Iranian security forces at a public market on November 16, 2022, during the Mahsa Amini protests in the city of Izeh, Khuzestan province, Iran.
 Seven people died during this incident, including a child, Kian Pirfalak; and two teenagers, Artin Rahmani, and Sepehr Maghsoodi (the latter was killed by a bullet in his head).
 Many of the people killed were of the Bakhtiari tribe, and were not known to be attached to a political position.

 The Iranian government declared this incident a terrorist act and claimed that it was carried out by ISIS, a militant Islamist group, but it was later denied.